1942–43 Georgetown Hoyas men's basketball team: Season recap

 The performance of the "Kiddie Korps" raised hopes for an extended period of college basketball success for Georgetown.
 Later in 1943, however, the school suspended all of its athletic programs for the duration of World War II.
 With no basketball team to coach, Ripley left Georgetown to coach at Columbia, and the collegiate careers of many of Georgetown's players came to an end.
 Mahnken served in the military, then pursued a professional basketball career instead of returning to Georgetown.
 Hassett transferred to Notre Dame and completed his college basketball career there.

-Georgetown would have no basketball program during the 1943–44 and 1944-45 seasons.
+Georgetown would have no basketball program during the 1943–44 and 1944–45 seasons.
 After World War II ended in August 1945, the school would resume athletic competition and put together a varsity men's basketball team for the 1945–46 season.
-After two years at Columbia, Ripley had committed to coach Notre Dame in 1945-46, and those Georgetown players from the 1942–43 team retaining eligibility to play – notably Kostecka, Kraus, Potolicchio, and Reilly – had not yet returned from military service.
-Georgetown would field a virtually all-walk-on team in 1945-46, and Ripley and his eligible players from 1942-43 would not return to Georgetown until the 1946–47 season.
+After two years at Columbia, Ripley had committed to coach Notre Dame in 1945–46, and those Georgetown players from the 1942–43 team retaining eligibility to play – notably Kostecka, Kraus, Potolicchio, and Reilly – had not yet returned from military service.
+Georgetown would field a virtually all-walk-on team in 1945–46, and Ripley and his eligible players from 1942 to 1943 would not return to Georgetown until the 1946–47 season.

 The Hoyas would not appear in a postseason tournament again until the 1952–1953 team played in the NIT in 1953, and they would not take part in the NCAA tournament again until the 1974–1975 team played in the 1975 tournament.
-The 1942-1943 team was the only Georgetown men's team to win a game in a post-season tournament until the 1977–1978 team's fourth-place finish in the 1978 NIT, and the only one to win a game in the NCAA Tournament until the 1979–1980 team reached the East Region final of the 1980 NCAA tournament.
+The 1942–1943 team was the only Georgetown men's team to win a game in a post-season tournament until the 1977–1978 team's fourth-place finish in the 1978 NIT, and the only one to win a game in the NCAA Tournament until the 1979–1980 team reached the East Region final of the 1980 NCAA tournament.
 Georgetown would not appear in the Final Four or the NCAA Tournament championship game again until the 1981–1982 team finished as the national runner-up in 1982.